 My brother/sister has mental illness.
 What about me?

-It is a life-changing moment when parents receive a mental illness diagnosis for their child, but it is also a life-changing moment for siblings of the individual diagnosed with the illness.
+It is a life-changing moment when parents receive a mental illness diagnosis for their child (even if their child is an adult), but it is also a life-changing moment for siblings of the individual diagnosed with the illness.
 Unfortunately, there is often not enough focus on “well” siblings, although they are affected in many of the same and some different ways.
 Maybe you know someone who is in a similar situation, and so understanding what they may be going through may allow you to reach out and help them.

 A Rollercoaster of Emotions